arifperdana/arifperdana.github.io/_teaching/monash.md

 location: "Tangerang, Indonesia"
 ---

-I am an Associate Professor for Data Science Programme at Monash University, Indonesia, from 2021 to Present.
+I am an Associate Professor for Data Science Programme at Monash University, from 2021 to Present.

 Courses Taught
 ======